-But because most of the people I follow on Instagram are in the late 20s and early 30s, much of my feed is still earnest, curated Instagram, an approach that is nothing but casual.
+But because most of the people I follow on Instagram are in their late 20s and early 30s, much of my feed is still earnest and curated, an approach that is nothing but casual.
 This is one of the reasons I was intrigued by BeReal in the first place.
 The people I follow on BeReal, mostly early social media adopters who range from my 19-year-old step brother to the owner of a popular meme account in his 30s, are people who have already mastered the art of performed carelessness on Instagram, which is maybe what drew them to the app in the first place, and continues to draw me to their BeReal posts.

 It’s worth noting that despite the BeReal notification telling you to take a selfie on command and bravely share it approximately seven others, people were still afraid of posting a photo where they looked bad.
 Most of the time the app prompted me to post, I was wasting time on my phone or working on my laptop.
 I felt an urge to “get creative,” to convey a planned carelessness, to show the interesting objects in my room or a playful messiness that would convey that I both don’t take anything that seriously and that I am cool.
 When I wasn’t wearing makeup and was breaking out in acne, I didn’t want to post a selfie, so I’d post a close-up photo of my eye instead.
 My version of “being real,” was “being real, so long as I don’t look bad.”
 With the exception of a couple of people (both men) who dared to look bad on the app, everyone looked casually good – which made me feel even worse when I didn’t.
 A few times I got lucky and the app prompted me to post when I was wearing a glam fit, out at a bar or dinner with a friend, but I’d feel I was cheating the app, as if those moments weren’t as real to my life as all the ones where I’m at my computer with zit cream on my face.